NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 #. q_rimef

-A NetCDF output file is generated in an output directory located named with the case and suite within the run directory.
+A NetCDF output file is generated in an output directory named with the case and suite within the run directory.
 If using a Docker container, all output is copied to the directory in container space for volume-mounting purposes.
 Any standard NetCDF file viewing or analysis